2018–19 Pepperdine Waves women's basketball team

-The 2018–19 Pepperdine Waves women's basketball team represents Pepperdine University in the 2018–19 NCAA Division I women's basketball season.
+The 2018–19 Pepperdine Waves women's basketball team represented Pepperdine University in the 2018–19 NCAA Division I women's basketball season.
 The Waves, as members of the West Coast Conference, were led by second year head coach DeLisha Milton-Jones.
-The Waves play their home games at the Firestone Fieldhouse on the university campus in Malibu, California.
+The Waves played their home games at the Firestone Fieldhouse on the university campus in Malibu, California.
 They finished the season 22–12, 12–6 in WCC play to finish in a tie for third place.
-They advanced to the semifinals of the WCC women's tournament where they lost to Gonzaga.
-They received an automatic bid to the Women's National Invitation Tournament where defeated California Baptist and WCC member Saint Mary's in the second round before losing to Wyoming in the third round.
+They advanced to the semifinals of the WCC women's tournament, where they lost to Gonzaga.
+They received an automatic bid to the Women's National Invitation Tournament, where they defeated California Baptist and WCC member Saint Mary's in the second round before losing to Wyoming in the third round.